abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 ## To-do;
 * Add empty variable detection which replaces the empty variable with 'variable not obtained'
 * Create array of all saved networks and use 'for each' command to get all the keys
+* Fix duplicated 'Authentication' in 'All SSID's echo' script
+* Improve code